Weesam01/Module-12-Challenge/README.md

 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).

-LogisticRegression: Used for multiclass classification tasks.It models the probability of a certain class and is often interpretable.
+LogisticRegression: Used for multiclass classification tasks.It models the probability of a certain class.

 Resampling: Used to address class imbalance issues, ensuring the model is not biased towards the majority class.